GDGMelbourne/Code-Of-Conduct/README.md

 ## Code of Conduct

-The **Android Study Group Slack** should be a safe place for everybody regardless of
+The **Melbourne GDG Slack** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation